jrnail23/ConfigCentral/README.md

 ConfigCentral is an experiment in building a centralized configuration service, based on recommendations provided in Jez Humble & Dave Farley's book, Continuous Delivery (pp 44-46).

 ## The Technologies ##
 So far I'm thinking I'll start out with a RESTful API, and some kind of NoSQL database.
 I'm not sure whether a document-centric DB or a key-value store will fit this best, so that's an area of exploration.
+It could even end up using git as a database, which would get us versioning for free.

 ## The Model ##
 Humble & Farley recommend a model consisting of a set of tuples for each configuration property, depending on three things: